anuj-kapil/auditrisk/RMD/auditrisk.md

 ## Review Approach & Scope

-The idea of this review exercise is to identify the reproducibility issues and risks that could potentially become issues for reproducing the analysis.
+The idea of this audit exercise is to identify the reproducibility issues and risks that could potentially become issues for reproducing/deploying the analysis.

 Imagine a situation, where a Data Science team came across the project report and found it useful enough to invest time and resources to